 What is as equally pleasing is that the display is so superbly curated.
 Sitting in some of the rooms and lounging in huge comfortable leather chairs taking in the colour and spiritual ideas is quite stunning.

 The First World War saw the end of Der Blaue Reiter as the group dispersed.
-Macke and Marc were both killed in action in the First World War.
-Klee and Kandinsky returned to Switzwerland and Russia but met again at the Bauhaus in Germany in the twenties.
+Macke and Marc were both killed in action in the conflict.
+Klee and Kandinsky returned to Switzerland and Russia but met again at the Bauhaus in Germany in the twenties.
 Gabriel Münter moved to Sweden and was last to survive until 1962, when she gifted all the works to the Lenbachhaus

 If you are only in Munich for a short while, like we were, and can only visit one gallery make the Lenbachhaus your target.
 You will not be disappointed.
 The Gallery is open daily except Mondays and reasonably priced for an excellent visit.
 The second floor is dedicated to Die Blaue Reiter and the lower floor to general twentieth century modern art associated with Munich.